myurtogl/tune-mosaic/README.md

 3.Modify the client_id and client_secret in the configuration file to match your Spotify API credentials.
 Update these values in the configuration file to ensure proper authentication and access to the Spotify API.

+For web:
+1. Install the dependencies by running the following command in your terminal:

    npm install

-   To create a react project run the following command: npx create-react-app my-app

-4. *Configuration:* Configure the system to connect to your preferred music sources and platforms by editing the configuration files (config.json).

-5. *Run the System:* Start the system by running:
+2. Start the system by running:

    cd /directory_name
    npm start

-6. *Explore and Enjoy:* Access the web interface at [http://localhost:3000](http://localhost:3000) to explore your musical analysis and receive personalized recommendations.
+3. Access the web interface at [http://localhost:3000](http://localhost:3000) to explore your musical analysis and receive personalized recommendations.

+For mobile:

 ## Use Case Scenario: Discovering Personalized Music Recommendations